kensanata/phoebe/README.md

     push(@footer, sub { '=> mailto:alex@alexschroeder.ch Mail' });

-This prints a very simply footer instead of the usual footer for Gemini, as the `footer` sub is redefined.
+This prints a very simply footer instead of the usual footer for Gemini, as the `footer` function is redefined.
 At the same time, the `@footer` array is still used for the web:

     package App::Phoebe;
     use Modern::Perl;